Information for PGCE primary interview candidates

 - How the teacher uses voice and body language to support the learning

-- How does the children encourage the children's contributions
+- How does the teacher encourage the children's contributions.

 Your notes should include: